MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-25-Beer/subpart-F-Miscellaneous-Provisions/subjectgroup-ECFRcb15abd2c60455a-Formulas/section-25.56.md

 (4) You must file two copies of each formula with TTB.

-(b) *Where do I file a formula?* File your formula with the Assistant Chief, Advertising, Labeling and Formulation Division, Alcohol and Tobacco Tax and Trade Bureau, 1310 G Street, NW., Washington, DC 20220.
+(b) *Where do I file a formula?* File your formula with the Assistant Director, Alcohol Labeling and Formulation Division, Alcohol and Tobacco Tax and Trade Bureau, 1310 G Street NW, Box 12, Washington, DC 20005.

-(26 U.S.C.
-5401, 7805)
+[70 FR 235, Jan.
+3, 2005, as amended by T.D.
+TTB-196, 89 FR 87943, Nov.
+6, 2024]